top of page

 1. Accreditation and Credibility: When considering an online economics course, ensure that the institution or platform offering the course is accredited and credible.
 Accreditation ensures that the course meets certain quality standards and that the credits you earn will be recognized by admission officers.
 Look for institutions that are regionally accredited or have reputable national or international accreditation in the field of economics.

 4. Interactivity and Support: Online courses can vary in terms of interactivity and support.
-Choose a course that offers opportunities for active learning, such as discussion forums, live webinars, or group projects, as these can enhance your understanding of economic concepts and foster collaboration with peers.
+Choose a course that offers opportunities for active learning, such as discussion forums, live webinars, or group projects, as these can foster collaboration with peers.
 Additionally, consider the level of support available, including access to instructors or teaching assistants, as well as technical support for any issues you may encounter during the course.

-Cost: Free without certificate and $49 with certificate
+Cost: Free without a certificate and $49 with a certificate

 Eligibility: Everyone is eligible to enroll in this course.

-Financial Markets by Yale University is designed to equip learners with essential knowledge about the structure and functioning of financial markets.
-Taught by accomplished instructors, often hailing from Yale's distinguished School of Management, this course covers a wide range of topics, including stocks, bonds, derivatives, and risk management.
-It provides a comprehensive overview of financial market dynamics, enabling students to comprehend the factors that impact these markets.
-Through video lectures, readings, quizzes, and assignments, students can acquire the expertise needed to navigate and excel in the complex world of financial markets.
+Financial Markets by Yale University is designed to give you essential knowledge about the structure and functioning of financial markets.
+Taught by Yale's School of Management instructors, this course covers a wide range of topics, including stocks, bonds, derivatives, and risk management.
+It provides a comprehensive overview of financial market dynamics, enabling you to comprehend the factors that impact these markets.
+Through video lectures, readings, quizzes, and assignments, you will acquire the expertise needed to navigate financial markets.

-Cost: Free without certificate and $50 with certificate
+Cost: Free without a certificate and $50 with a certificate

 Eligibility: Everyone is eligible to enroll in this course.

-Harvard’s Principles of Economics on edX provides a comprehensive introduction to the fundamental principles of economics.
-This course is an exceptional opportunity for learners to delve into the world of economics with the prestige and expertise associated with Harvard.
-Through a blend of video lectures, assignments, quizzes, and readings, students gain insights into various economic concepts, including supply and demand, market equilibrium, consumer behavior, and macroeconomic principles like inflation, unemployment, and fiscal policy.
-The course typically features engaging content and valuable insights from Harvard's renowned faculty members, allowing students to grasp economic concepts and their real-world applications.
+Harvard’s Principles of Economics on edX provides an introduction to the fundamental principles of economics.
+Through video lectures, assignments, quizzes, and readings, you will gain insights into various economic concepts, including supply and demand, market equilibrium, consumer behavior, and macroeconomic principles like inflation, unemployment, and fiscal policy.
+The course features content and valuable insights from Harvard's faculty, allowing you to grasp economic concepts and their real-world applications.

 Eligibility: Everyone is eligible to enroll in this course.

-Entrepreneurship For All (Part I): The UC Berkeley Startup Guide for Students by Silicon Valley Insiders offered by BerkeleyX on edX is an invaluable resource for students and aspiring entrepreneurs looking to dive into the world of startups and entrepreneurship.
-Taught by experienced Silicon Valley insiders, this course typically provides a comprehensive guide to the entire startup process, from idea conception to launch and scaling.
-Students often gain insights into crucial aspects such as identifying market opportunities, developing business models, and crafting effective pitches.
-The course also typically covers real-world case studies and practical advice, drawing from the rich entrepreneurial ecosystem of Silicon Valley.
-It's designed to be highly engaging, including video lectures, readings, hands-on projects, and peer collaboration, allowing students to apply what they learn in a dynamic and interactive manner.
+Entrepreneurship For All (Part I): The UC Berkeley Startup Guide for Students by Silicon Valley Insiders offered by BerkeleyX on edX is a valuable resource for students looking to explore startups and entrepreneurship.
+Taught by Silicon Valley insiders, this course provides a guide to the entire startup process, from idea conception to launch and scaling.
+You will gain insights into crucial aspects such as identifying market opportunities, developing business models, and crafting effective pitches.
+The course also offers case studies and practical advice, drawing from the entrepreneurial ecosystem of Silicon Valley.
+It includes video lectures, readings, projects, and peer collaboration.

 Cost: $6,500 (financial aid available)